-The Village provides for paid vacation and sick time for full-time employees, and on a pro rata basis for part time employees; 10 paid holidays and three weeks personal time, (sick or vacation), each year.
-Accrual is limited to 120 hours.
+The Village provides for paid vacation and sick time for full-time employees, and on a pro rata basis for part time employees who work over 20 hours per week and provides 10 paid holidays each year.
+Paid vacation time accrual is limited to 240 hours.